Younive/Ripped-Strawberry-Dectection/README.md

 ## Methodology

-The end-to-end process is implemented in the `object_detection.ipynb` Jupyter Notebook and can be broken down into the following key steps:
+The end-to-end process is implemented in the `object-detection.ipynb` Jupyter Notebook and can be broken down into the following key steps:

 ### 1. Data Preprocessing
 The raw XML annotations are parsed and converted into a structured `pandas` DataFrame.
 The bounding box coordinates are then transformed from the top-left (`xtl`, `ytl`) and bottom-right (`xbr`, `ybr`) format to the YOLO format, which consists of: